hri-group/hri_framework/README.md

 - `source devel/setup.bash`

 ### Instantiating a new Robot Action Module:
 - Extend the `Arm` class to a new robot and implement any of the abstract methods.
 See [panda_arm.py](https://github.com/hri-group/hri_framework/blob/master/hrca_action/src/hrca_action/panda_arm.py) for an example.
-If your robot is MoveIt-enabled the main ones to implemenet will be any gripper functionality.
+If your robot is MoveIt-enabled the main ones to implement will be any gripper functionality.
 - ...